Guilherme (footballer, born May 1991): Alvarenga

-Yeni Malatyaspor (loan)
+Yeni Malatyaspor (first loan spell)

 It was announced on 4 August 2018 that Guilherme joined Yeni Malatyaspor on a season–long deal for the 2018–19 season.

-Guilherme made his Yeni Malatyaspor debut in the opening game of the season, where he started the match before being substituted in the 81st minute, in a 3–1 win over Göztepe.
-In a follow up match against Fenerbahçe seven days later on 19 August 2018, he played a vital role for the side when he set up a goal for Danijel Aleksić to score the only goal in the game, in a 1–0 victory.
+Guilherme made his Yeni Malatyaspor debut, starting a match and played 81 minutes before being substituted, in a 3–1 win over Göztepe in the opening game of the season.
+In a follow-up match against Fenerbahçe, he set up a goal for Danijel Aleksić to score the only goal in the game, in a 1–0 win.
 On 15 September 2018, Guilherme scored his first goal for the club, in a 2–1 loss against Beşiktaş.
-Then, on 9 November 2018, he scored a brace and set up two of the other three goals, in a 5–0 win over Trabzonspor.
+Then, on 9 November 2018, he scored a brace and set up two of the club's other three goals, in a 5–0 win over Trabzonspor.
 Since joining the club, he quickly established himself in the starting eleven and impressed the management with his display.
-Despite suffering an injury and facing suspension at separate times towards the end of the year, Guilherme then scored again and was sent–off later in the game, in a 1–1 draw against Bursaspor on 23 December 2018.
-After suffering an injury and facing suspension at separate times once again in early–January, Guilherme made his return to the first team on 28 January 2019, in a 3–2 loss against Fenerbahçe.
+However in late–November, Guilherme suffered an injury that saw him out for one match.
+On 3 December 2018, he made his return from injury, starting the whole game, in a 1–1 draw against Akhisarspor.
+However, his return was short–lived when he missed one match, due to picking up five yellow cards so far this season.
+On 23 December 2018, Guilherme scored an equalising goal, only for him to be sent–off for a second bookable offence, in a 1–1 draw against Bursaspor on 23 December 2018.
+However, he spent the beginning of January on the sideline, due to injury and suspension.
+On 28 January 2019, Guilherme returned to the starting line–up, in a 3–2 loss against Fenerbahçe.
+In the quarter–finals of Turkish Cup against Göztepe, he played in both legs, which the match played all the way to penalty shootout and scored in the shootout, as Yeni Malatyaspor won 5–3 to advance to the next round.
+On 17 March 2019, Guilherme scored his fifth goal for the club, in a 3–1 win against Ankaragücü.
+At the end of the 2018–19 season, he went on to make thirty–five appearances and scoring five times in all competitions.
+Following this, Guilherme returned to his parent club.